Additionally, you can also find a directory of ready-to-use resume examples like journalist resume, actor resumes, etc.

 Education | Include your academic background

-The training/education section of a resume is used to list any formal education or professional development that is relevant to the job you are applying for.
+This section of a resume is list any formal education or professional development that is relevant to the job you are applying for.

 This section is usually listed towards the top of the resume, after your contact information and before your professional experience.